tableau/extensions-api/docs/trex_overview.md

 * Create an extension that has write-back functionality, so users can modify data in a viz and have that change automatically update the source data in the database or web application.
 * Build custom viz and interactivity types, such as a filter replacement with a custom interface and network diagram.

+## What can you do with a dashboard extension?

+Plenty!
+Using the Extensions API, you can create dashboard extensions that enable customers to integrate and interact with data from other applications directly in Tableau.

+* Integrate with third-party APIs inside the dashboard.
+* Use third-party charting libraries like `d3.js` to add custom visualizations.
+* Create an extension that has write-back functionality, so users can modify data in a viz and have that change automatically update the source data in the database or web application.
+* Build custom viz and interactivity types, such as a filter replacement with a custom interface and network diagram.

 ## Extensions API library

 The Extensions API is a JavaScript library that you link to from your web application.
 The Extensions API library (`tableau-extensions-n.n.n.js`) gives your application access to Tableau dashboard content, including worksheets, filters, marks, and parameters.
 In your JavaScript code, you can set up event listeners to get notified when events occur on the dashboard.
 You can use the Extensions API to apply filters, or to get data back from selected marks in a worksheet.